GOD’S COMMUNITY GARDEN

 These are fresh, high-quality, hand-made, fragrant Balsam Fir wreaths from Maine.
-This project supports our PUMC Youth Group and the Down East Maine Missions in economically challenged Washington County, Me.
 24” wreath (door size) decorated with a traditional red bow for $24.
 A true ‘taste’ of Maine for the holidays!
 Wreaths delivered to PUMC the Sat. after Thanksgiving.
+All proceeds benefit the church.
 Contact Beth Velzis or the church office with any questions.

 ROPE OF LOVE

 In October, our church participates in the Rope of Love project.
 One of our members contacts the local schools to determine how many coats are needed.
 Tags may be selected by members of the congregation, giving the size and sex of the child.
 Coats are returned and hung on our rope of love that is hung from the railings leading into our sanctuary.
-This year, 36 coats were distributed to needy children in Portsmouth.
+In previous years as many as 36 coats were distributed to needy children in Portsmouth.